mmm111mmm/inacityinthefuture/next.md

 0. A variable data type
 0. A variable name

-A variable data type is a type we looked at previously: string, int, float, bool.
+A variable data type is a type we looked at previously: string, int, float, boolean.

 A variable name can be anything you want.

 ## What does a variable type look like?

-We know four types of data: a string, a int, a float and a bool.
+We know four types of data: a string, a int, a float and a boolean.

 * When we want to specify a int variable, we say: `int something`
 * When we want to specify a float variable, we say: `float something`
-* When we want to specify a bool variable, we say: `boolean something`
+* When we want to specify a boolean variable, we say: `boolean something`
 * When we want to specify a string variable, we say: `String something`

 Note that a string has a **uppercase** S.

-Note that a bool is **boolean**.

 In later lessons, we will explain why string has an uppercase S.